 Oof.
 Panic attacks are the WORST!

 I know this because I’ve had them.
 Heartbreakingly, I’ve also seen my own children have them.
-And parenting through panic attacks, whether it is you having the panic attack or them having it, is especially difficult, because there is two important things to deal with at the same time.
+And parenting through panic attacks, whether it is you having the panic attack or them having it, is especially difficult, because there are two important things to deal with at the same time.

 You Can’t Panic and Be Present at the Same Time

 In my work, I’ve talked many people down from panic attacks, many of them worrying they’d lost touch with reality.
-They described feeling disconnected from the world around them, seeing their surrounding as surreal.
+They described feeling disconnected from the world around them, seeing their surroundings as surreal.
 From my perspective, it was easy to see that they were speaking rationally and clearly, but they were terrified about how they felt.

-The panic attack pulls you into your monkey mind.
+The panic attack pulls you in to your monkey mind.
 And you get stuck in the anxious thoughts which are beacons for your attention.
 So it is hard to focus on anything else.

 I remembered from my own panicky days how I was my head, too.
 And I had less patience for my young children.
 It totally charged up my panic, making me feel even more disconnected and then more anxious and then more disconnected… And guilty.
 I didn’t want to be around people.
 It felt impossible to be in the moment and focus on what is happening right now in the present.
 Instead, I felt like I was spiraling.